 Here’s what you can expect, whether you’re a new or returning MTI client.

-Within a week, you will hear back from an MTI staff member to schedule an initial meeting.
+Within 5-8 business days, you will hear back from an MTI staff member.
 This MTI staff member will serve as your advisor and primary contact going forward.
-This first meeting may be in person or on the phone and you may be asked to provide relevant information in advance such as a business plan, pitch deck, draft proposal and your VIRAL® (Venture Investment Readiness & Awareness Level) assessment if completed elsewhere.
+If we think you are a good match for MTI right now, we will schedule an initial meeting.
+The first meeting may be in person or on the phone and you may be asked to provide relevant information in advance such as a business plan, pitch deck, draft proposal and your VIRAL® (Venture Investment Readiness & Awareness Level) assessment if completed elsewhere.

 During your initial MTI meeting, your MTI advisor will learn about your goals and conduct a VIRAL® assessment.
 This tool is a way to measure the maturity of an organization or business across eight different areas including the development of the product, team, business model, scalability, value proposition and market size.
 While the tool is focused on venture-investment readiness, we believe it is applicable to nearly every type of organization and at every stage of development.

 Our goal is to be able to advise you on what types of work are likely to be approved and how much MTI funding you are likely to qualify for.
 You will also learn about the expectations associated with MTI funding, and if you’re ready, your MTI advisor will provide access to the application materials.

 If you are not a good match for MTI right now, we may refer you to one of our partner organizations.
 Additionally, you can find and connect with resources tailored to your VIRAL® level and type of company in Abaca.